Creation of an inflationary universe out of a black hole

+Under the condition (\ref{mT}) thermal energy inside the bubble is subdominant compared with $\epsilon^4$, so the geometry inside the bubble can be described by the Schwarzschild de Sitter metric.
+Furthermore, as the radiation temperature increases in association with the increase of the Hawking temperature, more high energy particles, which escape from the bubble and do not contribute to support the wall, are created to lower the effect of the radiation pressure.
+Thus, contrary to naive expectation, thermal effects on the created bubble become less important as the temperature increases, which can be also understood from the inequality $dr_w/dT <0$ derived from (\ref{boundary}).

+Thus the system can be approximated by a spherically symmetric thin wall with tension $\sigma$ separating outside Schwarzschild geometry with mass parameter $M_+$ and inside Schwarzschild de Sitter geometry with vacuum energy density $\epsilon^4\equiv 3\mpl^2 H^2/(8\pi)$ whose mass parameter we denote by $M_-$.

+We use the equation of motion of the wall obtained by Israel's junction condition to discuss quantum tunneling of the bubble to show that the final state is a wormhole-like configuration.
+Beyond the throat is a false vacuum state which inflates to create another big universe.
+Then one may regard that the final fate of an evaporating black hole is actually another universe.
+We do not take thermal effects to tunneling into account, as they would only enhance the tunneling rate.

-In this manuscript we report the effect of a black hole on up-tunneling assuming that the high energy theory of elementary interactions accommodate a false vacuum with energy density $U= M_X^4 \equiv 3\mpl^2 H^2$, where $\mpl$ is the reduced Planck scale, and that transition between this state and the current vacuum state is possible through a thin wall bubble nucleation with its surface tension $\sigma$ (See Fig.\ \ref{112001}).
+\if In the present manuscript we study the stability of the false vacuum nucleated around the microscopic black hole assuming that the high energy theory of elementary interactions accommodate a false vacuum with energy density $U= M_X^4 \equiv 3\mpl^2 H^2$, where $\mpl$ is the reduced Planck scale, and that transition between this state and the current vacuum state may take place through a thin wall bubble nucleation with its surface tension $\sigma$ when the black hole mass decreases to $\sim M_{Pl}^2/M_X$ due to the Hawking radiation \cite{Hawking:1974rv,Hawking:1974sw} (See Fig.\ \ref{112001}).
 We assume the energy scale $M_X$ is somewhat smaller than the typical grand unification scale $M_{\rm GUT}\sim 10^{16}$GeV on the basis of the constraints imposed on the energy scale of inflation from B-mode polarization of CMB \cite{Ade:2015tva}.
-As a result we show that as the black hole mass decreases to $\sim \mpl^3/M_X^2$ due to the Hawking radiation \cite{Hawking:1974rv,Hawking:1974sw}, a false vacuum bubble may be spontaneously nucleated, to create a wormhole-like configuration.
+As a result we show that once the false vacuum bubble is nucleated around the black hole, it may immediately and spontaneously decay to a more stable structure with a worm hole-like throat. \fi

-Beyond the throat is a false vacuum state which inflate to create another big universe.
-Then one may regard that the final fate of an evaporating black hole is actually another universe.